 Works to get Muslims elected or appointed to policy-influencing positions at all levels of American government

-Works with pro-Hamas and -Hezbollah groups
+Works with pro-Hamas and pro-Hezbollah groups

-In 2004, AMA was a signatoryto a letter urging members of the U.S. Senate to vote against supporting Israel’s construction of an anti-terrorist security fence in the West Bank, a barrier that the letter described as an illegal “apartheid wall” that violated the civil and human rights of Palestinians.
+In 2004, AMA was a signatoryto a letter urging members of the U.S. Senate to oppose Israel’s construction of an anti-terrorist security barrier in the West Bank, a structure which the letter described as an illegal “apartheid wall” that violated the civil and human rights of Palestinians.